Back to blog

 How much does it cost in 2026?

-The fee in 2026 ranges from €20 to €65 depending on state and city:
+The registration fee at the trade office in 2026 ranges from €15 to €65 depending on state and city.
+Online filings are cheaper than the counter in many cities:

 Online Gewerbeanmeldung in 2026